broccaoleracea/perpus-winform/README.md

-dont forget to change connectionstring if you were to test it perhaps
+dont forget to change the connectionstring  on `connecttion.cs` if you were to test it perhaps